-I was having dinner in a restaurant in Phuket (island in the south of Thailand) yesterday, when a little girl between 8 and 10 years old approached my table to sell flowers.
-My answer was a resounding no.
+I was having dinner in a restaurant in Phuket (island in the south of Thailand) a few days ago, when a little girl between 8 and 10 years old approached my table to sell flowers.
+My answer was a resounding NO.

-How was it possible to say no despite having a high level of empathy with children?
+How was it possible to say no despite of me having high level of empathy?

-I usually support different institutions of vulnerable groups, but nevertheless, my answer was no. Apart from the fact that I am against child exploitation, the experience forced me to reflect on the impact of empathy, and above all, its economic impact on companies.
+I usually support different institutions of vulnerable groups, but nevertheless, my answer was no. Apart from the fact that I am against child exploitation, the experience forced me to reflect on the impact of empathy.

 Imagine that you are part of a tribe 600 years ago.
 You relate to your friends and family and live in a village that is the center of the empire.
 They are all part of your circle of empathy, and you will take care of them as much as you can.

 Of course, in your town there are some you don’t relate to but even if you don’t know or don’t like them, you wouldn’t place an army in front of them.
 This is because they are close to your empathy circle or the one of people close to you.

 Rivals need to be outside your circle of empathy.
 If they were in it, you could not think of invading or attacking them easily, as this would put you in an emotional and moral conflict.
 The way you manage your circle of empathy conditions the decisions you make and your future situations.

 Unless you have psychopathic characteristics (psychopaths do not have an empathy circle and you can read more here about psychopaths in business), you will have this circle quite defined even if you have never stopped to think about it.